 The first point in making your email unsafe is choosing a weak password for your email account.
 Most of the users choose to keep simple and easy to remember passwords but they forget that such passwords can be easily breached.
 Hackers can easily breach the accounts by guessing the passwords.
 It’s time we chose stronger passwords for our email accounts.

 Always make sure to choose longer and stronger passwords.
 Along with doing that, you need to enable two-factor authentication.
-Yahoo allows its users to drop the option of password completely and as an alternative provides a one-time-use password on demand via its mobile app for enhanced security and protection from the hackers.
+Yahoo allows its users to drop the option of password completely and as an alternative provides a one-time-use password (not the same as single sign-on)on demand via its mobile app for enhanced security and protection from the hackers.

 Adopt General Measures